awslabs/data-on-eks/website/docs/gen-ai/training/Llama2.md

 Note: The image building and pushing to ECR will take ~10 minutes

-Step 5: In this step we need access to the shared FSx storage.
+In this step we need access to the shared FSx storage.
 To copy files to this storage, we’ll first launch and connect to a CLI pod running the neuronx-nemo-megatron docker image that you created above.

 Run the following script to launch the CLI pod: